-- In the majority of the respondents' jurisdictions, the legal frameworks do not explicitly take into account size of operations and nature of businesses of intermediaries; however, in many jurisdictions, size and nature of business are taken into account in their supervisory approaches.
-Many of them take a risk-based approach and focus on larger, more complex and riskier business. - In some jurisdictions, the legal framework recognizes a proportionate supervisory approach that takes into account the size of operations and nature of business of intermediaries.

-33. Broker vs agent models: The nature of the inter-relationships discussed above, and the legal responsibilities of the parties concerned, will also depend on whether the legal framework in the jurisdiction distinguishes between brokers and agents.
-Where this distinction applies, the supervisory framework - including the intermediary licensing framework (discussed in more detail below) - will need to accommodate these differences.

-34. Extent of insurer responsibility for intermediary conduct: In light of the interrelationships discussed above, different jurisdictions have different supervisory expectations regarding the insurer's responsibility for the conduct of insurance intermediaries.
+- In the majority of the respondent jurisdictions, the legal frameworks do not explicitly take into account size of operations and nature of businesses of intermediaries; however, in many jurisdictions, size and nature of business are taken into account in their supervisory approaches.
+Many of them take a risk-based approach and focus on larger, more complex and riskier business. - In some jurisdictions, the legal framework recognizes a proportionate supervisory approach that takes into account the size of operations and nature of business of intermediaries. - 33.
+Broker vs agent models: The nature of the inter-relationships discussed in paragraphs 12 to 14, and the legal responsibilities of the parties concerned, will also depend on whether the legal framework in the jurisdiction distinguishes between brokers and agents.
+Where this distinction applies, the supervisory framework including the intermediary licensing framework (discussed in more detail in section 3.3) will need to accommodate these differences, including with regard to the potential for conflicts of interest. - 34.
+In light of the inter-relationships discussed in paragraph 29, different jurisdictions have different supervisory expectations regarding insurer responsibility for the conduct of insurance intermediaries.
 Where a distinction is applied between brokers and agents, a common approach is to regard the insurer as responsible for the conduct of its agents, who are regarded as acting on the insurer's behalf, whereas brokers are regarded as acting primarily for the customer, with the result that the insurer is not expected to accept entire responsibility for the broker's conduct.

-35. Some supervisors are revisiting this traditional approach by placing greater responsibility on insurers for ensuring fair treatment of customers by intermediaries - including where distribution is through brokers.
-The thinking in these cases is that, as the insurer elects the distribution channel used to distribute its products to its customers, it is reasonable to expect the insurer to bear at least some of the responsibility for the outcomes delivered to customers by such channels and that it takes an interest in how and to whom their products are being sold.
+35. Some supervisors are revisiting this traditional approach by placing greater responsibility on insurers to ensure the fair treatment of customers by intermediaries including where distribution is through brokers.
+The thinking in these cases is that the insurer elects the distribution channel used to distribute its products to its customers.
+It is therefore reasonable to expect the insurer to bear at least some of the responsibility for the outcomes delivered to customers by such channels and take an interest in how and to whom its products are being sold.
 The same reasoning may apply to intermediaries using distribution channels.
-Examples of the types of responsibilities placed on insurers in this regard include responsibility for ensuring the broker has been trained or accredited on the insurer's products, and / or responsibility for monitoring aspects of the broker's conduct (including monitoring any customer complaints against the broker) and mitigating risks to customers appropriately.
-Importantly, this shift is not about undermining the intermediary's responsibility for its own conduct.
+Examples of insurer responsibilities in this regard include responsibility for carrying out appropriate due diligence before contracting with a broker, responsibility for ensuring the broker has been trained or accredited on the insurer's products, and/or responsibility for monitoring aspects of the broker's conduct (including monitoring any customer complaints against the broker) and mitigating risks to customers appropriately.
+Importantly, this shift is not about undermining or diluting the intermediary's responsibility for its own conduct.
 Indeed, in many cases the intermediary and the insurer will share responsibility.
 Where the nature of the respective responsibilities differ, they can be seen as complementary, providing a double safety net to the customer.